Codecademy/docs/content/javascript/concepts/dates/dates.md

   - 'paths/create-a-back-end-app-with-javascript'
 ---

-In JavaScript, `Date` objects represent a single moment in time stored as a number, representing the number of milliseconds since midnight on January 1st 1970 UTC.
+In JavaScript, `Date` objects represent a single moment in time stored as a representation of the number of milliseconds since midnight on January 1st 1970 UTC.

-**Note:** This is different from the UNIX epoch, the number of _seconds_ since midnight on January 1st 1970 UTC.
-Even though the representation of a `Date` is in UTC, the methods to fetch a date or its components work in the host system's local time zone (which may be different from UTC).
+**Note:** This is different from a UNIX timestamp, which is the number of seconds since the Epoch (Midnight UTC on January 1st 1970).
+Even though the representation of a `Date` is in UTC, the methods to fetch a date or its components work in the host system's local time zone (which may differ from UTC).

 ## Syntax